pip-services/pip-services-docs/content/en/net/commons/errors/_index.md

 posted by the user and those that are stored on the server.

 #### [ConnectionException](connection_exception)
-Errors that occur during connections to remote services.
+Errors that occur during a connections to remote services.
 They can be related to misconfiguration, network issues, or the remote service itself.

 #### [ErrorCategory](error_category)
-Defines standard error categories supported by PipServices toolkit.
+Defines standard error categories supported by the PipServices toolkit.

 #### [ErrorDescription](error_description)
 Serializeable error description.
-It is use to pass information about errors between microservices implemented in different languages.
-On the receiving side [ErrorDescription](error_description) is used to recreate exception object close to its original type without missing additional details.
+It is used to pass information about errors between microservices implemented in different languages.
+On the receiving side [ErrorDescription](error_description) is used to recreate the exception object close to its original type without missing additional details.

 #### [ErrorDescriptionFactory](error_description_factory)